 Choosing Native Plants for Your Garden

-When creating a sustainable garden that supports local wildlife, choosing native plants is key.
-Native plants naturally occur in your region and have adapted to the local climate, soil, and wildlife.
+When it comes to creating a sustainable garden that supports local wildlife, choosing native plants is key.
+Native plants are those that naturally occur in your region and have adapted to the local climate, soil, and wildlife.
 By incorporating native plants into your garden, you can help support local ecosystems and provide food and habitat for a variety of wildlife.

 Benefits of Native Plants